DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 .. _wheel-shake-rate:
 Wheel Shake Rate
 ^^^^^^^^
-How fast the body+wheel shake is.
+How fast the wheel shake is.
 Higher value produces faster shake.

 |
 .. _quick-export:
 Quick Export
 ------

 The Quick Export handles export of the animation to other DCCs such a Unreal Engine, Omniverse, Cinema 4D, Maya, and more.
+It can also export a baked Blend file for render farms.

 ..  figure:: img/IMG_QuickExport.jpg
     :alt: Quick Export